This page is dedicated to our deceased family members.

 After high school Irene went to work at F. W. Woolworth in South Omaha and worked her way up to assistant manager and window trimmer.
 She worked there till the time came to start a family.
 Irene and her husband Clem were blessed with a large beautiful family.
 Their children are Dennis (Denny), Wayne, William (Bill), Susan (Sue), Sandra (Sandy) and Scott.
 Irene especially was devoted to her immediate and extended family including her Aunt Millie and all her nephews and nieces.
 Renie fulfilled the role of classic stay-at-home mom as well as any as mother on the planet.
 She tended to everyone’s needs and handled any storm they would confront.
 In her spare time she was known to go to the family sponsored herb garden at the Omaha Botanical Garden during the day and pick weeds and help keep the area presentable.
 The back of her childhood home overlooks the western end of the Gardens and particularly the herb garden which holds many brick pavers etched with the names of many family members.
 This is before it became the Lauritzen Gardens.

 “Clem” was born on September 6th, 1922 in Underwood, Iowa.
 He answered to the names of “Babe” as a youth, Van in business, Clem to his wife and dad to his children.
 His family owned a farm at the time he was born and moved to Omaha when he was 9 months old.
 He was the youngest of five children.
 His parents were Rene and Laura Van Moorleghem from Ingooihem, Belgium.
 His brothers and sisters were Hazel Van Moorleghem Miller, George, Ambrose, and Jerome.
 He attended St. Mary’s and Corrigan Grade Schools and South High School.
 His father was a carpenter and Clem helped him build three homes after work for himself, Irene and their children.
+The first was at 3702 U St in 1923 where it still stands today.
 While growing up during the Great Depression he was paperboy for the Omaha Bee News and a caddy at Happy Hollow Country Club.
 He gave everything he earned to his Mom to help pay the bills.
 She would give him a potato that admitted him to the movies on Saturday plus he received a nickel for an ice cream cone.
 It was the highlight of his week.
 He worked at F.W.
 Woolworth Co. in South Omaha during his senior year at high school for credits to graduate, going to school in the morning and working in the afternoon.
 He started as a stock boy (stocking storeroom shelves plus receiving freight).
 In 1941 he was made an assistant manager.

 Irene met Clem, while she also worked at F. W. Woolworth.
 He enlisted in the Army Air Corps on November 3, 1941 before the start of World War II.
 He served three years.
 He was a gunner, flight engineer and mechanic on the B-24 Bomber, also known as the “Flying Boxcar”.
 They became engaged before he left to serve our country.
 They were married July 10, 1943 in Harlingen Texas, Clem was in gunnery school at that time, and asked Irene to come down and visit during his first furlough.
 Irene did not know until she arrived that he had already talked to a priest to arrange their wedding.
 They called both their moms to tell them of their decision to marry.
 Irene’s sister Fran was the maid of honor and Clem’s best friend Wayne Ross was the best man.
 He had to be back on base the next night, so there was no honeymoon.
 After the war he belonged to the American Legion South Omaha Post #331 for 57 years.